 Virginia and Virginia Tech football struggle to sell tickets to their bowl games

-By Mark Giannotto and Published: December 15
+By Mark Giannotto and Steve Yanda,

-After a weekend spent hosting football recruits on campus, Virginia Tech Coach Frank Beamer walked out to center court during halftime of a men’s basketball game at Cassell Coliseum last Sunday night as a collection of his current players went around the half-filled arena throwing Mardi Gras beads into the crowd.
+After a weekend spent hosting football recruits on campus, Virginia Tech Coach Frank Beamer walked out to center court during halftime of a men’s basketball game at Cassell Coliseum last Sunday night as a collection of his current players went around the half-filled arena throwing Mardi Gras beads into the crowd.Beamer took the in-house microphone and, in an instant, was transformed from the winningest active coach in college football to a glorified salesman, pleading with fans to buy their 2012 Sugar Bowl tickets through Virginia Tech.

 “For the longtime benefit of the program, it’s important we sell those tickets this particular year,” he said.